- Programme start: Winter Semester

 Ideally, the two letters of recommendation should be written by lecturers at your institution who are able to comment on your suitability and motivation for participating in the Master's programme.
 However, if that is not possible we are keen to accept letters by your employer.

-Letters of recommendation on letter-head paper and signed, firstname.lastname@example.org separately as PDF-files by the referees in English or German.
+Letters of recommendation on letter-head paper and signed must be sent by the referees to firstname.lastname@example.org separately as PDF-files in English or German.

 Is there a minimum score for the GRE test?